spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 ### Controller metrics

-The workerpool controller does not expose any metrics by default.
+The worker pool controller does not expose any metrics by default.

 You can set `--metrics-bind-address=:8443` flag to enable them and activate the Prometheus endpoint.
 By default, the controller exposes metrics using HTTPS and a self-signed certificate.
 This endpoint is also protected using RBAC.

-If you use the helm chart to deploy the controller, you can use the built-in metrics reader role to grant access.
+If you use the Helm chart to deploy the controller, you can use the built-in metrics reader role to grant access.

 You may also want to use a valid certificate for production workloads.
-You can mount your cert in the container to the following paths:
+Mount your cert in the container to the following paths:

 ```text
 /tmp/k8s-metrics-server/serving-certs/tls.crt
 /tmp/k8s-metrics-server/serving-certs/tls.key
 ```

-It's also possible to fully disable TLS on the metrics endpoint and ask the controller to export metrics using http.
-You need to set --metrics-secure=false flag for that.
+You can also set the `--metrics-secure=false` flag to fully disable TLS on the metrics endpoint and ask the controller to export metrics using HTTP.

 More information about metrics authentication and TLS config can be found on the [kubebuilder docs](https://book.kubebuilder.io/reference/metrics#by-using-authnauthz-enabled-by-default).

-More information about exposed metrics can be found by scrapping the metrics endpoint, see and example below
+More information about exposed metrics can be found by scraping the metrics endpoint, for example:

 ```shell
 # HELP spacelift_workerpool_controller_worker_creation_duration_seconds Time in seconds needed to create a new worker